c2siorg/GSoC/GSoC-2026/08-Pranjal-Udhwani-Agentic-Cognitive-Firewall-SDK.md

 Every change to the model or pattern library could shift the score distribution and require manual threshold adjustment.

-Background calibration makes the threshold a property of the evaluation data rather than a hard-coded configuration value.
+Background calibration makes the threshold a property of the benign background corpus rather than a hard-coded configuration value.
 This makes the system more robust to changes underneath the scanner.

 ## The semantic layer's job is meaning, not syntax.